domchristie/grasshopper/README.md

 ### `hop:load`

-Fired on `document` after the swap is complete and new scripts have executed.
+Fired after the swap is complete and new scripts have executed.

 ### `hop:after-transition`

-Fired on `document` after the view transition finishes.
+Fired after the view transition finishes.

 ## How It Works